Trymken/GTNH-CropAutomation/README.md

 The third program **autoSpread** automatically spreads (duplicates) the target crop until the storage farm is full.
 New crops are only moved to the storage farm if their Gr + Ga - Re is at least 50 (configurable).
 The maximum growth and resistance stats for child crops are also configurable parameters which default to 23 and 2, respectively.
 To run, simply enter:

     autoSpread

+The fourth program **autoCollect** automatically spreads (duplicates) the target crop until the storage farm is full and then collects the seeds in the seed storage. **\<steps\>** number of program execution cycles.
+As long as there is at least one plant in the storage, the robot will try to collect it.
+After collecting, it will check the storage for seeds, if there are none, it will begin spread.

+    autoCollect <steps>

+The fifth program **collectOnce** collects seeds from the storage farm once without spread.

+    collectOnce

 (Optional) Disable useStorageFarm in the config to harvest child crops on the working farm during autoSpread instead of moving them to the storage farm.
 They are only harvested once they reach their maximum growth stage - 1 for the best chances at dropping seeds.
 Everything is deposited in the storage chest, including other types of seeds and those that do not meet the autoSpreadThreshold.
 This setting also causes autoSpread to run until the maximum breeding round is reached which means a single iteration can collect hundreds of seeds.
 It is recommended to use a full-block ME interface as the storage chest if using this method.